 - 10,000+ stocks and ETFs (at EUR 1 per trade)

-- Four precious metals (gold, silver, platinum, palladium) backed by physical assets stored in Switzerland
+- Four physically backed precious metals (gold, silver, platinum, palladium) stored in Switzerland

 - Crypto indices (top 5, 10, or 25 coins by market cap)

-For a European investor who wants to manage a diversified portfolio without juggling multiple platforms, Bitpanda is one of the few options that genuinely covers all the bases.
-The stocks and ETFs are real assets (not derivatives or CFDs), and fractional trading is available from just EUR 1.
+For a European investor who wants to manage a diversified portfolio without juggling multiple platforms, Bitpanda is one of the few options that genuinely covers the bases.
+Stocks and ETFs are real assets (not derivatives or CFDs), and fractional trading starts at EUR 1.

 Bitstamp is a pure crypto exchange.
-It does one thing and focuses on doing it well.
-Over 100 cryptocurrencies across 230 trading pairs, with advanced order types (including trailing stop-loss), TradingView-powered charts, and staking for Ethereum and Cardano.
+It does one thing and focuses there: 100+ cryptocurrencies across 230 trading pairs, advanced order types including trailing stop-loss, TradingView-powered charts, and staking on Ethereum and Cardano.
+Robinhood has begun expanding the offering with staking, lending, and crypto-as-a-service infrastructure being built on Bitstamp’s stack, but as of 2026 you still need a separate account if you want stocks, ETFs, or metals.

 Regulation and Safety

-Both platforms have strong regulatory credentials, but they approach it differently.
+Both platforms carry strong regulatory credentials, and they reach them differently.

-Bitpanda holds a MiFID II license and is registered as a PSD2 payment service provider with the Austrian Financial Market Authority (FMA).
-This gives it the regulatory framework to offer both crypto and traditional securities across Europe.
-The company is preparing for an IPO on the Frankfurt Stock Exchange in 2026, with a reported valuation of EUR 4-5 billion.
-Going public would add another layer of financial transparency.
+Bitpanda holds a MiFID II licence and is registered as a PSD2 payment service provider with the Austrian Financial Market Authority (FMA).
+That framework is what allows it to offer crypto and traditional securities under a single roof across Europe.
+Bitpanda is also preparing for an IPO on the Frankfurt Stock Exchange in 2026, with a reported valuation of EUR 4-5 billion.
+Going public adds another layer of public financial accountability.

 Bitpanda has never been hacked in over a decade of operation.
-The platform uses SSL encryption, two-factor authentication, and multi-signature wallet protection.
+Standard SSL encryption, two-factor authentication, and multi-signature wallet protection are in place.

-Bitstamp secured its MiCA Crypto Asset Service Provider (CASP) license from Luxembourg’s CSSF in May 2025 — one of the first exchanges to do so.
-Through the Robinhood acquisition, it also inherited 50+ global crypto licenses.
-Being owned by a NASDAQ-listed company (Robinhood, ticker: HOOD) means Bitstamp now benefits from SEC reporting requirements and public financial accountability.
+Bitstamp secured its MiCA Crypto Asset Service Provider (CASP) licence from Luxembourg’s CSSF in May 2025, becoming one of the first major exchanges to do so.
+The Robinhood acquisition brought 50+ additional global crypto licences.
+NASDAQ listing of the parent company adds SEC reporting accountability that independent exchanges do not have.

 User Experience

-Bitpanda is designed to feel simple.
-Buy crypto, stocks, or metals from the same interface.
-Set up recurring purchases (Bitpanda Savings).
+Bitpanda is designed for simplicity.
+Buy crypto, stocks, or metals from one interface.
+Set up recurring purchases through Bitpanda Savings.
 Swap between assets.
-Use the debit card to spend your holdings.
-The mobile app is polished and the web platform mirrors it cleanly.
+Spend holdings using the debit card.
+Both the mobile app and web platform are polished and consistent.

-The Bitpanda Crypto Index is a nice touch — invest in the top 5, 10, or 25 cryptocurrencies by market cap with a single click, and the index rebalances monthly.
-For investors who want crypto exposure without picking individual coins, it’s a practical solution.
+The Bitpanda Crypto Index is a useful feature for investors who want crypto exposure without picking individual coins.
+You buy the top 5, 10, or 25 cryptocurrencies by market cap with a single click, and the index rebalances monthly.

-Bitstamp offers two modes: a simple buy/sell interface for quick purchases, and an advanced trading platform with TradingView charts, multiple order types, and technical analysis tools.
-The advanced platform is more capable than Bitpanda’s charting — trailing stop-loss orders, for example, are a feature active traders will appreciate.
+Bitstamp offers two modes: a simple buy/sell interface and an advanced trading platform with TradingView charts, multiple order types, and technical analysis tools.
+The advanced platform is more capable than Bitpanda’s charting for active traders, with trailing stop-loss orders being a feature genuinely worth having.

-For beginners, Bitpanda has the edge.
-For traders who want more control over execution and charting, Bitstamp is better equipped.
+For beginners, Bitpanda is the easier landing spot.
+For traders who want execution control and serious charting, Bitstamp has the better toolkit on the trading side.

 Staking and Earning

-Bitstamp offers staking for Ethereum (up to 3.1% APY) and Cardano (around 1% APY), with no lockup periods.
-The platform charges a 15% commission on staking rewards, and rewards are distributed monthly (ETH) or weekly (ADA).
-It’s a simple way to earn yield without moving assets off the exchange.
+Bitstamp offers staking on Ethereum (up to 3.1% APY) and Cardano (around 1% APY) with no platform-side lockups, charging a 15% commission on rewards.
+Rewards are distributed monthly for ETH and weekly for ADA.
+It is a functional, if narrow, way to earn yield without moving assets off the exchange.

-Bitpanda doesn’t currently offer crypto staking in the same way.
-Its BEST token loyalty program offers up to 12.68% annual rewards for holding BEST, and you can earn fee discounts, but there’s no equivalent of staking ETH or SOL directly on the platform.
+Bitpanda does not currently offer crypto staking.
+The BEST token loyalty program offers up to 12.68% in annual rewards for holding BEST and pays out fee discounts, but there is no equivalent of staking ETH or SOL directly.

 Who Should Choose Which?